 Under the GemCap Revolving Line of Credit Agreement, we have granted to the Senior Lender a first-priority security interest in all of our present and future property and assets, including products and proceeds thereof.
 In connection with the loan, our existing secured lenders, some of whom are the RAT Lenders under our RAT Non-Revolving Line of Credit (each as defined below) (collectively, the "Subordinated Lenders") delivered subordination agreements (the "GemCap Subordination Agreements") to the Senior Lender.
-We are permitted to make regularly scheduled payments, including payments upon maturity, to such subordinated lenders and potentially other payments subject to a measure of cash flow and receiving certain financing activity proceeds, in accordance with the terms of the GemCap Subordination Agreements.
-In connection with the delivery of the GemCap Subordination Agreements by the Subordinated Lenders, on

-July 29, 2022, we issued warrants to each Subordinated Lender on identical terms for an aggregate of up to 296,329 shares of our Common Stock (each, a "Subordination Agreement Warrant").
+We are permitted to make regularly scheduled payments, including payments upon maturity, to such subordinated lenders and potentially other payments subject to a measure of cash flow and receiving certain financing activity proceeds, in accordance with the terms of the GemCap Subordination Agreements by the Subordinated Lenders, on July 29, 2022, we issued warrants to each Subordinated Lender on identical terms for an aggregate of up to 296,329 shares of our Common Stock (each, a "Subordination Agreement Warrant").
 Each Subordination Agreement Warrant has an exercise price of \$5.25 per share, expires on July 29, 2025, and is exercisable at any time prior to such date.
 One warrant for 191,570 warrant shares was issued to Eagle Investment Group, LLC, an entity managed by Bruce Cassidy, Chairman of our Board of Directors ("Mr. Cassidy"), as directed by its affiliate, Excel Family Partners, LLLP ("Excel"), an entity also managed by Mr. Cassidy, one of the Subordinated Lenders.
-The Subordinated Lenders receiving warrants for the remaining 104,759 warrant shares were also entitled to receive a cash payment of \$22,000 six months from the date of the GemCap Subordination Agreements, representing one percent (1.00%) of the outstanding principal amount of the loan held by such Subordinated Lenders.
+The Subordinated Lenders receiving warrants for the remaining 104,759 warrant shares were also entitled to receive a cash payment \$22,000 six months from the date of the GemCap Subordination Agreements (now%) of the outstanding principal amount of the loan held by such Subordinated Lenders.
 This cash payment was made to those Subordinated Lenders on January 25, 2023.

-The GemCap Revolving Line of Credit had a balance, including accrued interest, amounting to \$5,494,323 and \$3,757,074 as of December 31, 2023, and September 30, 2023, respectively.
-We incurred interest expense for the GemCap Revolving Line of Credit in the amount of \$375,630 and \$358,171 for the three months ended December 31, 2023, and 2022, respectively.
+The GemCap Revolving Line of Credit had a balance, including accrued interest, amounting to \$2,147,821 and \$3,757,074 as of March 31, 2024, and September 30, 2023, respectively.
+We incurred interest expense for the GemCap Revolving Line of Credit in the amount of \$707,962 and \$714,740 for the six months ended March 31, 2024, and 2023, respectively.

-\Non-Revolving Lines of Credit\
+Non-Revolving Lines of Credit